ceruleanlabs/baby-tanks/README.md

 ## Deploying to GitHub Pages

-First make sure you have gh-pages locally.

-    $ git checkout gh-pages
-    $ git checkout master

-Then deploy.
+First make sure the game is built.
+Normally it will be, but if it's not:

+    $ grunt build
     $ grunt gh-pages

 ## Sounds Used